 The build script for Bochs will want the X11 libraries for the Windows GUI when on WSL.
 (This is uniquely a problem for WSL users.)

-Here is the script to install those:
+Here are the apt calls to install those:

 sudo apt update